binil1931/Android-Free-App-to-Paid-Version/README.md

 # Android demo for Free App change to Paid App

-   Here we show the sample App for Free App and Paid App For this we need to develop two Application one for free and another for paid
+   Here we show the sample demo for Free App and Paid App For this we need to develop two Application one for free and another for paid

-   we should add all the functionality for the free App and we can lock the some functionality those we need to enable in Paid version
+   we should add all the functionality in the free App and we can lock the some functionality those we need to enable in Paid version

    Paid version App act as key to open the functionality in free App